 Taking advantage of our screen-based lives in modern times, college professors are now using history-based video games in university classrooms around the country, instilling a love and appreciation for history in their students.

-A University of Kansas historian tells Smithsonian Magazine that video games are now crucial to the “creation of public knowledge of the past” and as such they do indeed belong in the classroom today.
+A University of Kansas historian tells Smithsonian Magazine that video games are now crucial to the “creation of public knowledge of the past” and, as such, do indeed belong in the classroom today.

 Associate professor Andrew Denning says that the increasing sophistication of history-based video games and the growing number of professional historians who themselves grew up on such games are making inroads on long-held skepticism about using such methods in the learning process.